 CareerEdge partners with a range of stakeholders to offer training opportunities to prepare skilled workers to complete and excel in manufacturing and production roles.

 CareerEdge commissioned Kempton Research to conduct an updated 2016 Manufacturing Skills Gap Study.
 This qualitative analysis represents a follow up to a 2012 study, which led to the development of the Precision Machining program at Suncoast Technical College, the manufacturing Community-Wide Plan and other programs which have raised awareness about the manufacturing sector in the Sarasota/ Manatee region.

 Researcher Stephanie Kempton, who conducted in-depth interviews with 20 local employers, updated the report results in order to capture current workforce needs of this industry.
 Key findings of the study include the following skills gaps identified by local manufacturing organizations:

 Employers offered suggestions on how to close these skills gaps, and a team of community partners will be assembled to develop a plan of action for addressing these recommendations.

-Since August 2013, CareerEdge has provided over $320,000 in manufacturing grants to seven (7) regional manufacturers.
+Since December 2017, CareerEdge has provided over $330,000 in manufacturing grants to 12 regional manufacturers.
 These funding grants are aimed at creating, as well as saving, jobs and helping to fuel the local economy.

 Transportation, Distribution and Logistics